+Let’s start with a Python script to read and print the environment variables set by the environment to see how this works.
 The Python script below that we run via systemd checks if environment variable VAR1 has been set and will generate different output based on that.

 Running the Python script also shows the output difference as the second command doesn’t print the string

-$ ./main.py default $ VAR1=test ./main.py test
+$ ./env_variables.py default $ VAR1=test ./env_variables.py test